Last impressions might count more

 The title of the paper is, Designing Technologies for Neurodiverse Users: Considerations from Research Practice

-Abstract: This paper presents and discusses the perspectives of ten investigators experienced with design of technologies for and with neurodiverse users.
+This paper discusses the perspectives of ten investigators experienced with design of technologies for and with neurodiverse users.
 Although the advances on emerging technologies improved their potential to assist users with neurodiverse needs, existing methods for participatory design, usability tests and evaluation have been created for, and validated with, able-bodied users.

 Through an online questionnaire, we identified the experimental designs commonly adopted and the major problems investigators face during recruitment, data collection, analysis and design.